merewall/HW1-Refactoring/README.md

 ## Description
 This repository is the refactoring of code for an existing website to update it with accessibility standards.

-The following was completed to meet the Acceptance Criteria of the refactor:
+The following was completed for the refactor:

-Source code was updated with semantic HTML elements.
+* Source code was updated with semantic HTML elements.
-Source code was updated such that HTML elements follow a logical structure independent of styling and positioning.
+* Source code was updated such that HTML elements follow a logical structure independent of styling and positioning.
-Image elements were updated with alt attributes Heading attributes were updated to fall in sequential order Title element was updated with a concise, descriptive title Application's links were updated to function correctly CSS selectors and properties were consolidated and organized to follow semantic structure CSS and HTML files were updated with comments
+* Image elements were updated with alt attributes
+* Heading attributes were updated to fall in sequential order
+* Title element was updated with a concise, descriptive title
+* Application's links were updated to function correctly
+* CSS selectors and properties were consolidated and organized to follow semantic structure
+* CSS and HTML files were updated with comments

 ## Mock-Up